 Learn About the Island’s History in Achilleio

-Visiting the city of Achilleio is one of the best things to do in Corfu if you are looking to get off the beaten track and discover something distinctly Corfiot.
+Visiting the city of Achilleio is one of the best things to do in Corfu if you are looking to get off the beaten track.
+Venturing here enables you to discover something distinctly Corfiot.

 The main promenades and plazas of the city are filled with chic cocktail bars, exquisite restaurants, and scenic marinas.
 Undeniably one of the most interesting tourist attractions in Achilleio is the palace.

 A short drive from Achilleio centre takes you through fragrant olive groves, traditional villages, and past adorable little houses whose walls are laden with pink bougainvillea flowers.
-The Achilleio palace is a stunning stately home that was once inhabited by Empress Elisabeth of Austria and Kaiser William II of Germany.
+The Achilleio palace is a stunning stately home well worth a visit.
+It was once inhabited by Empress Elisabeth of Austria and Kaiser William II of Germany.

 Indulge in an Olive Tasting Tour

 Olives, olive oil, and olive-related products are undoubtedly among the most quintessentially Greek agro products.
-Certain regions of the country are synonymous with their olive produce – Kalamata, Halkidiki, and Kerkyra to name a few examples.
+Certain regions of the country are synonymous with their olive produce – Kalamata in Lakonia, Halkidiki, and Kerkyra to name a few examples.

 There are more than 4 million olive trees on the island of Kerkyra – predominantly growing lianolia olives.
 A variety of producers offer tours of their groves and facilities – one such example being “The Governor”.